evkx/evkx.github.io/content/models/gmc/hummer_ev/Hummer_EV_Edition_1_Pickup/_index.md

 You can order the car with a towbar.
 The maximum total weight on a braked trailer is 3402, and on unbraked, it is 750 kg (7500/1653 lbs).
 ### Availability & Pricing

 This model had a world premiere on 20.10.2020, and deliveries started in December 2021.
-This model is only available in North-America.
+This model is only available in North America.